Here's why a new hospital is needed in Upper Montgomery County:

 - The population density is 70 percent higher in the Germantown-Gaithersburg area than the county overall.

-- The proposed hospital will add capacity without taking patients from existing facilities.
+- Holy Cross Germantown Hospital will add capacity without taking patients from existing facilities.
 The additional patients for the new hospital will be generated from population growth and aging in upper Montgomery County coupled with a shift of some of our upcounty patients who currently travel to Silver Spring for care.